Body Care Menu Icon

 Best Seller

-Carebeau Hair Treatment Wax provides your hair with glossy shine and restores damaged hair.
-Ideal for daily hair treatment or hair steaming, it delivers the best results.
-Available in various formulations such as Beer & Egg Yolk, Coconut, Papaya & Egg Yolk, and Pomegranate.
+Carebeau Hair Treatment Wax offers your hair glossy shine and restores damaged strands.
+This hair care product is ideal for daily treatment or hair steaming, delivering excellent results.
+Available in various formulations like Beer & Egg Yolk, Coconut, Papaya & Egg Yolk, and Pomegranate, it meets your hair care needs for healthier, vibrant hair.

-● Beer & Egg Yolk: Makes hair soft and smooth.
+Beer & Egg Yolk: This combination makes hair soft and smooth, providing excellent hair care benefits.

-● Papaya & Egg Yolk: Makes hair shiny, soft, and healthy.
+Papaya & Egg Yolk: Together, these ingredients make hair shiny, soft, and healthy, enhancing your hair care experience.

 Formulation